Perth Mint: Tax havens

 In July 2020, an article in the Australian Financial Review revealed that the Perth Mint had signed the Bank of Cyprus as a customer despite the US State Department declaring Cyprus a "major money laundering jurisdiction" and warning about its links to Russian organised crime.
 It also granted approved dealer status to Euro Pacific Bank, from the British Virgin Islands, and Swiss private bank, BFI Consulting.
 All three institutions provide offshore banking services to clients who may be seeking to avoid tax or disguise the true ownership of their assets.

 Data breach

-In September 2018 the Perth Mint defended its decision not to make disclosure announcements to the ASX and New York Stock Exchange on the grounds the breach did not relate to its ASX-listed PMGold or NYSE listed AAAU investment products.
+In September 2018, the Perth Mint defended its decision not to make disclosure announcements to the Australian Securities Exchange (ASX) and New York Stock Exchange (NYSE) on the grounds the breach did not relate to its ASX-listed PMGold nor NYSE-listed AAAU investment products.

 Child labour

-In June 2020 the Perth Mint said it would stop processing metal from artisanal and small-scale miners after allegations that it took gold dug in Papua New Guinea using child labour and toxic mercury.
+In June 2020, the Perth Mint said it would stop processing metal from artisanal and small-scale miners after allegations that it took gold dug in Papua New Guinea using child labour and toxic mercury.